 Come up with a few different titles and rank them in the order you best see fit.
 Having a few options can help you determine the absolute best choice for your book.
 The order you placed them in might even change as you progress through the story.

-Get Opinions from Experts
+8. Get Opinions from Experts

 You can also give them a description of the story and ask them to come up with their own titles.
 You don’t necessarily have to use any of these, but they can help inspire you to create the best one possible.

-Tips on How to Write a Book Title
+Quick Tips on How to Write a Book Title

 When thinking of how to write a book title, there a few things you can keep in mind to create the best one: